Climate Research Accelerator (CRX) projects

 Marcia McKenzie – Project Lead

-A new ‘Environmental Sustainability in Schools’ policy for Victorian schools is under development through a research-policy making partnership between the Department of Education and Training (DET) and researchers from the Melbourne Graduate School of Education (MGSE) at the University of Melbourne.
-The partnership involves collaboration between DET policy experts, and sustainability and climate change education researchers from MGSE and the international Monitoring and Evaluating Climate Communication and Education (MECCE) Project, along with input from sustainability education specialists at Sustainability Victoria.
-An extensive consultation process will be undertaken with peak school bodies, youth organisations, and a range of education and climate change stakeholders to inform the development of the policy.
-The ‘Environmental Sustainability in Schools’ policy is an action under the Victorian Government’s Education and Training Climate Change Adaptation Action Plan 2022 - 2026 (AAP).
+The ‘Environmental Sustainability in Schools’ policy for Victorian schools has been developed through a research–policy-making partnership between the Department of Education (DE) and researchers from the University of Melbourne (UoM).
+The partnership involved collaboration between DE policy experts, sustainability and climate change education researchers from the UoM and the international Monitoring and Evaluating Climate Communication and Education (MECCE) Project, along with input from sustainability education specialists at Sustainability Victoria.
+An extensive consultation process was undertaken with peak school bodies, youth organisations, school and student representatives, and a range of education and climate-change stakeholders to inform the development of the policy.
+The ‘Environmental Sustainability in Schools’ policy is an action under the Victorian Government’s Education and Training Climate Change Adaptation Action Plan 2022–2026 (AAP).

 • Young People’s Climate Change Capitals